-Alternatively, the Emacs text editor provides more general support mechanisms (via ESS, Emacs Speaks Statistics) for working interactively with R. See Section "R and Emacs" in The R statistical system FAQ.
+Alternatively, the Emacs text editor provides more general support mechanisms (via ESS, Emacs Speaks Statistics) for working interactively with R. See Section "R and Emacs" in R FAQ.

 1.10 Executing commands from or diverting output to a file

 If commands4 are stored in an external file, say commands.
 R in the working directory work, they may be executed at any time in an R session with the command source("commands.R")